kr15h/projection-mapping-with-rpi/slides.md

 ---

-# [fit] Launching on Boot
+# Launching on Boot with Cron
-## Introducing Crontab

-Use *Cron*.
 Cron is job scheduler software available on Unix-like systems like Linux.
 We are using Raspbian which is a Linux distribution for Raspberry Pi computers.

 Run the following command to edit `crontab`.